 |Institutions:||Medicine > Lehrstuhl für Psychiatrie und Psychotherapie|

-|Subjects:||600 Technology > 610 Medical sciences Medicine|
+|Dewey Decimal Classification:||600 Technology > 610 Medical sciences Medicine|

 |Created at the University of Regensburg:||Unknown|

-|Deposited On:||25 Feb 2011 12:47|
+|Deposited on:||25 Feb 2011 12:47|